MircoT/AI-Project-PlannerEnvironment/README.md

 AI-Project-PlannerEnvironment
 =============================

-An environment to test a planner agent, created for a college course.
+An environment to test a planner agent, created for a college project and based on a problem from "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig.

 ## Dependencies

 All you need is python.
-This module is tested on python 2.7.5 and 3.3.2 .
+This module is tested on python 2.7.5 and 3.3.2.

 ## Contributing